matlo/serialusb/README.md

 serialusb is a cheap (~5$) USB proxy intended to be used with input devices.

 Input devices generally use interrupt IN and OUT endpoints, and operate at low or full speed modes.
-The maximum baudrate is 64 kB/s = 512kbps in each direction (1000Hz, 64-byte packets).
+The maximum throughput is 64 kB/s = 512kbps in each direction (1000Hz, 64-byte packets).
 A USB proxy requires a system with both device and host interfaces.
 Many ARM boards fulfill this requirement, but those aren't as cheap (yet).